madetech/blog/posts/continuous_delivery_tools_revisited.md

 ## Summary

-So whilst the landscape has changed in the last two years, the features we have seen have made building that all-important pipeline ergonomic and less the proprietary domain of the Ops team.
+So while the landscape has changed in the last two years, the new features we have seen have made building that all-important pipeline ergonomic and no longer the proprietary domain of the Ops team.

 Also, the trade off between self-hosted and SaaS providers remains relatively unchanged.
 Although perhaps self-hosted has become easier to provision and scale.

-The important take away is that continuous deployment is a key component is rapid and frequent software delivery.
+The important take away is that continuous delivery is a key component in rapid and frequent software delivery.